Kasun1Don/PDF-MANAGEMENT-FLASK-API/README.md

 * Generating invoices with real-time product details and pricing.
 * Healthcare records

 An AIIM (Association for Intelligent Information Management) study on the benefits of document processing automation shows organizations can reduce document processing times by an average of 80% with automation.
-Much of this is attributed to a 30 - 50% reduction in the time that staff spend on document related tasks.
+Much of this is attributed to a 30 - 50% reduction in the time that staff spend on document related tasks (Association for Intelligent Information Management, 2024).

 With the QuickDoc API, businesses can tailor documents to their specific needs using custom templates, which combine pre-defined layouts with dynamic data fields.
 The API seamlessly merges data with the template, generating a complete and customized PDF document.
 JSON data is sent from the client to the API to fill the template fields accordingly.